resourcepool/save-lora-trainer/resources/docs/docs/ch1-rescue-hacker.md

 You can find more info on it here: [http://www.techplayon.com/lora-device-activation-call-flow-join-procedure-using-otaa-and-abp](http://www.techplayon.com/lora-device-activation-call-flow-join-procedure-using-otaa-and-abp)

-Your friend John Doe has already created a client allowing you to authenticate and communicate with the Gotham-IoT Server.
+Your friend Neo has already created a client allowing you to authenticate and communicate with the Gotham-IoT Server.

-Here is what you need to do:
+He will use your code and :

  1. Take the decoded packet and use DevEUI and AppEUI to check if device exists in App.
  2. If device does not exist, create it
  3. Change the Device NwkKey to `42:42:42:42:42:42:42:42:42:42:42:42:42:42:42:42`

+Congratulations.
+You guys made it!
+We only need to wait for John's sign.